Author: Max Bahar

-The market analysis was conducted using both the parent brand locations and subsidiary brand locations located on the U.S. mainland (excludes Hawaii and Alaska).
+The scope of this analysis includes the parent and subsidiary brand locations located on the US mainland which excludes Hawaii, Alaska, and US territories.

-For Albertsons, this included Acme Markets, Albertsons, Albertsons Market, Amigos, Andronico's, Balducci's, Carrs, Haggen Food & Pharmacy, Jewel-Osco, Kings Super Markets, Lucky by Albertsons, Market Street, PAK'nSAVE, Pavilions, Randalls, Safeway, Shaw's, Star Market, Tom Thumb, United Supermarkets, and Vons.
+For Albertsons, this includes Acme Markets, Albertsons, Albertsons Market, Amigos, Andronico's, Balducci's, Carrs, Haggen Food & Pharmacy, Jewel-Osco, Kings Super Markets, Lucky by Albertsons, Market Street, PAK'nSAVE, Pavilions, Randalls, Safeway, Shaw's, Star Market, Tom Thumb, United Supermarkets, and Vons.3

-For Kroger, this included Baker's, City Market, Dillons, Food 4 Less, Foods Co, Fred Meyer, Fry's, Gerbes, Harris Teeter, Jay C, King Soopers, Kroger, Mariano's Fresh Market, Metro Market, Pay Less, Pick 'n Save, QFC, Ralphs, Ruler, and Smith's.4
+For Kroger, this includes Baker's, City Market, Dillons, Food 4 Less, Foods Co, Fred Meyer, Fry's, Gerbes, Harris Teeter, Jay C, King Soopers, Kroger, Mariano's Fresh Market, Metro Market, Pay Less, Pick 'n Save, QFC, Ralphs, Ruler, and Smith's.4